w-p/eris/README.md

 Eris continously generates random objects and performs operations against your Active Directory or Samba domain controller.
-This project was created to test certain systems being developed at https://www.steelhive.com by producing error generating situations and simulating the directory services activity found in real world deployments.
+This project was created to test certain systems being developed at https://www.steelhive.com by producing error generating situations through the simulation of directory services activity found in real world deployments.

 **WARNING: Do not run this against a production server unless you know what you're doing!**